-NURS 3815 Nursing Care for the Ill Adult
+NURS 3815 Nursing Care for the III Adult

-Nursing Care for the Ill Adult focuses on adult client reactions to various stressors, which require medical and/or surgical intervention.
+Nursing Care for the III Adult focuses on adult client reactions to various stressors, which require medical and/or surgical intervention.
 Emphasis is on nursing interventions needed to assist the adult-from youth to middle age-whose reactions to stressors require some alteration in lifestyle.
 Learning methods include lecture, laboratory, and clinical instruction.
+(Fall) Co-requisite: NURS 3815C

-NURS 3815C Nursing Care for the Ill Adult Clinical
+NURS 3815C Nursing Care for the III Adult Clinical